google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 # Setting up a Google Cloud Project

-**NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service, we don't recommend running experiments on your own.
-This document is intended for those wishing to validate/reproduce results.
+**NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service.
+This document isn't needed for using the FuzzBench service.
+This document explains how to set up a Google Cloud project for running an experiment for the first time.
+We don't recommend running experiments on your own for most users.

-This page will walk you through how to set up a Google Cloud Project to run an experiment for the first time.
 Currently, FuzzBench requires Google Cloud to run experiments (though this may change, see
 [FAQ]({{ site.baseurl }}/faq/#how-can-i-reproduce-the-results-or-run-fuzzbench-myself)).

 ## Create the Project